How to Become a UK Solicitor After LL.M in 2026-027 – Full SQE Guide for International Students

 Reviewed by Rajni Bala, Assistant Professor of Law | Academic Review Panel

-Last Updated: March 2
+Last Updated: Ma

 Becoming a solicitor in the UK is a prestigious and globally recognized career path, especially for Indian law graduates aiming to build an international legal career.